Standardized Custom Fit

 No. If the full-custom measurements are taken by a high-skilled and experienced pattern-maker, those measurements will be a better representation of the dimension of your body.

-However, if the measurements are taken by someone less-experienced, most probably a standardized-custom-fit works better in this situation.
+However, if the measurements are taken by someone with less experience, a standardized-custom-fit will probably work better.

 What is the advantage of Standardized Custom Fit?

 It saves time.
 It is much easier to take five root-measurements than to take another thirty extra measurements.

 Five correctly taken basic measurements give us a better fitted pattern than an extended list of inconsistent measurements do.